ucan-wg/invocation/README.md

 FIXME invoke an underlying ability from a specific ucan?

+FIXME note promises are "just" pointers to results

 ## 3.2 Invocation Envelope

 Note that there is are no signature or UCAN proof fields in the Invocation struct.
 To allow for better nesting inside of other formats, these fields are broken out into an envelope for when Invocations are used standalone: